 883629 Pte George Towler, 50th Bn CEF

 Born at Horton in Ribblesdale, Yorkshire on 22 April 1891, George was a grocery clerk in Calgary, Alberta at the time of his enlistment.
-He enlisted into the CEF at Calgary on 5 July 1916 having seen previous service in the Canadian Militia (103rd Regiment) since April of that year and, after initial training in Canada, spent time on Salisbury Plain before moving to the Western Front in early 1917.
+He enlisted into the Canadian Expeditionary Force at Calgary on 5 July 1916 having seen previous service in the Canadian Militia (103rd Regiment) since April of that year and, after initial training in Canada, spent time on Salisbury Plain before moving to the Western Front in early 1917.